w3f/polkadot-wiki/docs/kusama-coc.md

 Please note: these are just a few examples and you can always consult a team member if you have any questions.

-Angry aggressive comments towards individuals or other projects on any medium of communication Knowingly distributing false information about Kusama or other projects Harassing other individuals or projects (trolling).
+- Angry aggressive comments towards individuals or other projects on any medium of communication.
+- Knowingly distributing false information about Kusama or other projects.
+- Harassing other individuals or projects (trolling).

 ## What To Do If You Witness or Are Subject To Unacceptable Behavior